BrandonCorey/JS_130_Notes/Hoisting.md

 console.log(z) // ReferenceEffor: z is not defined (notice how this is different.
 JS knows where a declaration is in the TDZ vs not defined)
 ```
 ### A note on function declarations ###
-- Rememebr that function declarations have function scope
+- Rememeber that function declarations have function scope
+- Also remember that the *entire* function definition is hoisted
 - These means something like the code below works
+- With function expressions, they are not hoisted, and they throw a 'not defined' error instead of an initalization error

 ```javascript
 // Before hoisting